 - In many ways, convertible bonds offer the best of both worlds.
 Like equities, convertible bonds offer unlimited upside potential from the embedded call option on the issuer's common stock.
-Like bonds, converts offer downside protection. - Over a complete market cycle, convertibles generally participate in about 60-80% of equity market upside and 50% of the downside. - Most convertible bonds have a short duration of approximately 2-3 years, limiting their sensitivity to interest rate fluctuations.
+Like bonds, converts offer downside protection. - Over a complete market cycle, convertibles generally participate in about 60-80% of equity market upside and 50% of the downside. - Converts are naturally short-duration instruments: most convertible bonds have a duration of approximately 2-3 years, limiting their sensitivity to interest rate fluctuations.